 No, a Unitary Patent cannot be converted into a bundle of national patents.

-How will renewals of a Unitary Patent be handled?
+How are renewals of a Unitary Patent handled?

-A single renewal fee will be payable to the European Patent Office every year to maintain a Unitary Patent in force.
+A single renewal fee is payable to the European Patent Office every year to maintain a Unitary Patent in force.

 Can I reduce the renewal fees by reducing the number of countries covered by a Unitary Patent?